ABC Warriors: Happy Shrapnel/Tubal Caine

 A crusty and cantankerous veteran with a malfunctioning voicebox that punctuated his sentences with buzzes, Happy was originally a "combat test dummy" made a little unhinged by the numerous battlefield tests he had been put through.
 He wielded Kolt 45s stolen from a dead Volgan general and wore clothing taken from dead humans – sometimes with parts of the corpses still in them.
 Killed "off-camera" in a bar brawl soon after the end of the Warrior's original mission and buried by the others on Mars, it was his death that prompted the others to first go their separate ways.

 Decades later, he was also the reason that the team returned, when they received electronic signals telling them that he was still alive and that the evils they had rid Mars of were returning.
 The Warriors helped Happy rebuild himself, but he refused to rejoin them.
 Renaming himself "Tubal Caine", the former Happy reluctantly agreed to be the Warrior's armourer, refitting and repairing them after their many battles on Mars.
 He remained neutral until Blackblood defected to Volkhan's army, whereupon the other Warriors asked him once more to join them.
 Tubal revealed that in his time as a blacksmith, he adopted a child named Tom, who had fallen out with his Humpy brethren after choosing to ignore their outdated beliefs.
 Tubal was later approached by Howard Quartz with Mek-Quake in tow, demanding that he terminate Volkhan.
 Refusing to serve Quartz, Quartz activated the ruined robots in Caine's scrapyard, causing them to attack.
 Despite sustaining severe injuries, Tubal fought off the machines, but was instead attacked by Mek-Quake, who severed his head.

 Tom Caine opened fire on Mek-Quake, but his weapon malfunctioned, leaving Mek-Quake open to murder him.
 The shock of seeing his son murdered and suffering severe damage caused Tubal's system to crash, as Quartz had intended.
 When he re-activated and re-attached his head, Tubal was restored to default status, becoming Happy Shrapnel again, and no longer a pacifist.
 Hearing his story, the warriors joined Happy and helped him seek vengeance against Quartz.

 Hitaki

-Programed to act like an ancient samurai by a Japanese secret society, Hitaki was a comrade of Hammerstein and Mad Ronn in the Terminators.
+Programmed to act like an ancient samurai by a Japanese secret society, Hitaki was a comrade of Hammerstein and Mad Ronn in the Terminators.
 After being thwarted in a suicide mission against the Goth Queen by Nemesis, he was inducted into the newly reformed ABC Warriors.
 He was beheaded by the Monad at the end of the world; Mek-Quake then crushed his body beyond repair before he could be fixed, killing him.